 4. Stage 4 - Reviewing The Plan

-The stages of a review are similar to that of a Family Group Conference:
+The stages of a review are similar to that of a Families Together Meeting:

 - Information sharing;

-- Private family time, if the family want family time, otherwise it would a discussion around the original plan;
+- Private family time, if the family want family time, otherwise there will be a discussion around the original family plan;

 - Agreeing the revised family plan;